-The provider had completed an annual review of the quality and safety of the service and unannounced visits to review the safety of care on a six monthly basis as required by the regulations.
+The provider had completed an annual review of the quality and safety of the service.
+However, a six monthly unannounced visit by the provider, to review the safety of care, in line with the requirements of the Regulations had not been undertaken.
 The person in charge had undertaken a number of audits and other checks in the centre on a regular basis.
-Examples of these included, quality of life thematic audit, medication practices, finance and staff documentation.
+Examples of these included, medication practices, finance and staff documentation.
 There was evidence that actions were taken to address issues identified in these audits and checks.
 There were regular staff meetings and separately management meetings with evidence of communication of shared learning at these meetings.